 Find it: footpathapp.com | Price: Basic: free; single route: £1.99; annual subscription: £21.49 | Available for: iOS; Android

-If you’re keener to map your own routes with a swish of your finger – literally – then this is worth a download.
+If you’re keener to map your own routes with a swish of your finger – literally – then Footpath Route Planner (opens in new tab) is the best navigation app for you.
 Footpath will let you use your digit to draw where you’d like to get from and to, then snap the line to a map to show you available trails and roads to get you there.

 Not only that, but it will also measure the distance and elevation you’ll encounter, allow you to save routes for use later (up to five for free) and share them with friends too.
 You can also select what activity you’ll be doing – from the standard walking, running and cycling, to SUP, kayaking, skiing and even sailing (though the snap to map function is less useful on the latter ones).

-You need to pay the annual subscription to access Footpath Elite's additional handy features – including turn-by-turn navigation instructions, map overlays (including topographical versions with cycle lanes and avalanche slope shading for example), the ability to save unlimited routes, record your stats and export and export GPX files into it – though there is an option to just pay £1.99 for a one-off more-detailed map called a Single Route Pass.
+You need to pay the annual subscription to access Footpath Elite's additional handy features – including turn-by-turn navigation instructions, map overlays (such as topographical versions with cycle lanes, and avalanche slops shading), the ability to save unlimited routes, record your stats and export and export GPX files.
+However, there's also an option to just pay £1.99 (about $2.50) for a one-off more-detailed map called a Single Route Pass.

-The self-proclaimed best navigational app for hikers and bikers who explore trails around the world
+The best navigation app for globetrotting hikers and bikers

 Find it: outdoorsgps.com | Price: Basic: free; Pro annual subscription: £30 | Available for: iOS; Android